averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-The submission deadline for the Murders at Karlov Manor DDB update is February 9th, 2024 at 11:59 pm Eastern Time.
+The submission deadline for the Outlaws of Thunder Junction DDB update is April 19th, 2024 at 11:59 pm Eastern Time.
 Submissions after that date will be considered for the following update.